 Even when Lauren and I were up for a quick trip after my grandmother died, we had to hit McDonald’s for a poutine (along with an Iced Cap from Timmy’s!).
 It’s not as good as what you can get elsewhere, but it’s still a solid option on the go.
 It definitely is MUCH better than the worst poutine we’ve ever eaten!

 Another cool thing about McDonald’s Canada is that, when I was a teen, they even had personal pizzas on the menu!
 They took a while to bake, and not everyone liked them, but I did!
-People said it couldn’t work, but now you see Blaze Pizza killing it with years later.
+People said it couldn’t work, but now you see Blaze Pizza killing it years later.
 Sigh.
 Get back in the game, McDonald’s!

 La Belle Province